ccz181078/Coq-BB5/CoqBB5/BB2x4/README.md

 Proving this results involves enumerating 2-state 4-symbol Turing machines and decide for each whether it halts or not and, if it halts, that it halts after at most 3,932,964 steps.

-## Run the proof
+## Compile the proof

-In order to run the proof (assuming you have Coq v8.20.1 installed), do:
+In order to compile the proof (assuming you have Coq v8.20.1 installed), do:

 ```
 ./create_proof_files.sh